5 Intangible Gifts You Can Give Your Child on Children's Day

 The first thing to do is to make sure you’re protected with a life insurance plan.
 Having this ensures your ability to continue supporting and giving your kids the best is as protected as possible in the face of critical illness, disability or death.
 These unfortunate situations may put you or your family under great financial pressures, which may result in having to sacrifice the nice-to-haves for necessities.
 Life insurance ensures this never happens, and that you’ll be able to continue indulging your child’s happiness for life.
 Find out more about protecting your kids’ happiness here.

 Gifts such as the ones mentioned above are definitely atypical for a Children’s day gift, but they will definitely stay and have a lasting impact on your kids until they're adults.
-As we work towards making our children as happy as possible, in both big and small ways, let’s remember that it’s also our duty to protect their happiness – a life insurance plan for yourself protects your child’s happiness for life.
+As we work towards making our children as happy as possible, in both big and small ways, let’s remember that it’s also our duty to protect their happiness.